simonmichael/hledger_site/src/beancount.md

 [Beancount's journal syntax](https://beancount.github.io/docs/beancount_language_syntax.html) is similar to [hledger's](hledger.md#journal), but different enough that neither can read the other's files directly.
+Beancount can export most data to hledger format, and hledger can export all data to Beancount format.

 See also: the [PTA apps](https://plaintextaccounting.org/#pta-apps) overview and [Feature matrix](https://plaintextaccounting.org/#pta-apps-feature-matrix).